4 content marketing metrics you should be watching carefully — here's how to track them

 • What's the ROI on this effort?

-Over the past few weeks we’ve been introduced to some great new reports in Google Analytics (GA) and Google Search Console, which have helped us answer these questions.
+Over the past few weeks we've been introduced to some valuable new reports in Google Analytics (GA) and Google Search Console, which have helped us answer these questions.

-Turns out there’s a wealth of data available in GA that can not only help you identify underperforming content, but prioritize what content to improve first, and forecast the return on your time investment.
+It turns out there's a wealth of data available in GA that can help you identify underperforming content, prioritize what to improve first, and forecast the return on your time investment.

-Even when you know where the data is, it's not always easy to get to.
-As Andy Crestodina explains in this awesome article, often times you have to dig-in to GA, and in some cases export to Excel, to view results against targets, benchmarks or historical trends.
+Even when you know where the data is, it's not always easy to access.
+As Andy Crestodina explains in this awesome article, you often have to dig into GA, and in some cases export to a spreadsheet, to view results against targets, benchmarks, or historical trends.

-That’s not ideal if you’re trying to optimize content on the fly.
+That's not ideal when you're trying to improve content quickly.

 So more questions arise: